contentful/forma-36/MIGRATION.md

 Keep in mind:

 - `<DropdownListItem isTitle>Title</DropdownListItem>` got replaced with `<Menu.SectionTitle>Title</Menu.SectionTitle>`
-- To add divider just add `<Menu.Divider />`
+- To add a divider just add `<Menu.Divider />`
-- To add link as a menu item, just pass prop `as="a"` to `Menu.Item`. `Menu.Item` is a polymorphic component.
+- To add a link as a menu item, just pass prop `as="a"` to `Menu.Item`. `Menu.Item` is a polymorphic component.
 - Instead of `maxHeight` prop you can just set the `maxHeight` within your styles.
-It can be passed in a style object or been set within a classname.
+It can be passed in a style object or be set within a classname.

 Forma v3: